rbritik/C_programs/README.md

-# Programs on Data Structure and basic Algorithms
+# Programs on Data Structures and basic Algorithms

 ## ^_^